Fulbright U.S. Student Program

 You must be a U.S. citizen to apply for the FUSP.

-UW-Madison alumni not in a graduate program at another institution have the option of applying through the UW-Madison.
+UW-Madison alumni not in a graduate program at another institution have the option of applying through the UW-Madison (and are encouraged to do so).
 Applicants do not have to be in an academic program to be eligible.
-Alumni interested in applying for this program through UW-Madison should contact the IRIS Awards Office at email@example.com.
+Alumni interested in applying for this program through UW-Madison should contact the IRIS Awards Office at firstname.lastname@example.org.

 How to apply